MicrosoftDocs/dynamics365smb-docs/business-central/design-details-planning-parameters.md

 If the **Make-to-Order** option is used, the planning system will analyze the production BOM of the item and create additional linked order proposals for those lower-level items that are also defined as make-to-order.
 This continues as long as there are make-to-order items in the descending BOM structures.

-## Using Low-Level Codes
+## Use Low-Level Codes

-Specifies whether to immediately assign and calculate low-level codes for each component in the product structure.
-If you have large amounts of data, this function can have negative effects on the program's performance, for example during automatic cost adjustment.
-Note that this is not a retroactive function, so it is a good idea to consider the use of this facility beforehand.

-As an alternative to the automatic calculation that occurs dynamically if the field is selected, you can run the **Calculate Low-Level Code** batch job from the **Manufacturing** menu by clicking **Product Design**, **Calculate Low-Level Code**.

 You can assign a low-level code to each part in the product structure or the indented BOM.
 The top final assembly level is denoted as level 0 - the end item.
 The higher the low-level code number, the lower the item is in the hierarchy.
 For example, end items have low-level code 0, and the item parts that go into the assembly of the end item have low-level codes 1, 2, 3, and so on.
 The result is the planning of component parts coordinated with the requirements of all higher-level part numbers.
 When you calculate a plan, the BOM is exploded in the planning worksheet, and the gross requirements for level 0 are passed down the planning levels as gross requirements for the next planning level.

+Select the **Dynamic Low-Level Code** field to specify whether to immediately assign and calculate low-level codes for each component in the product structure.
+If you have large amounts of data, this function can have negative effects on the program's performance, for example during automatic cost adjustment.
+Note that this is not a retroactive function, so it is a good idea to consider the use of this facility beforehand.

+As an alternative to the automatic calculation that occurs dynamically if the field is selected, you can run the **Calculate Low-Level Code** batch job from the **Manufacturing** menu by clicking **Product Design**, **Calculate Low-Level Code**.

 > [!IMPORTANT]
 > If you do not select the **Dynamic Low-Level Code** field, then you must run the **Calculate Low-Level Code** batch job before you calculate a supply plan (the **Calculate Plan** batch job).

 > [!NOTE]
 > Even with the **Dynamic Low-Level Code** field selected, the low-level codes of component items are not changed dynamically if a parent BOM is deleted or set to non-certified.
 This may result in difficulty to add new items to the end of the product structure as it might exceed the maximum number of low-level codes.
 Therefore, for large product structures that reach the low-level code limit, it is encouraged to run the **Calculate Low Level Code** batch job frequently to maintain the structure.

-## Optimize Low-Level Code Calculation
+### Optimize Low-Level Code Calculation

-Specifies that you want to use the new, faster method of low-level code calculation.
-Note that the new calculation is done differently and using it might break extensions that rely on the existing method.
+Select the **Optimize Low-Level Code Calculation** field to specify that you want to use the new, faster method of low-level code calculation.
+Note that the new calculation is done differently, and using it might break extensions that rely on the existing method.
 The new calculation method will replace the current method in a future release.

 ## See Also
 [Design Details: Handling Reordering Policies](design-details-handling-reordering-policies.md)